 My name is Andrea and I use art as a channel to advocate for humanity.

-Growing up as a Mexican-Austrian American, I have built my life as an artist and single mother through a spectrum of adversity, hope and determination.
+Growing up as a Mexican-Austrian American, I have built my life as an artist and single mother through a spectrum of adversity, hope, and determination.

-Cultivating resilience, intuition, integrity and optimism - I proactively assemble a tender language of art that creates space for human nature to be held, seen, heard.
+Cultivating resilience, intuition, integrity, and optimism - I proactively assemble a tender language of art that creates space for human nature to be held, seen, heard.

-This process brings awareness and sensitivity in ways I could not live without.
-They guide me in bringing a work to life, and I welcome this challenge with the greatest appreciation.
+The best part of artmaking is trying things and having them not work.
+It forces me to develop a new perspective and alter my technical approach.
+This process facilitates learning, awareness, and sensitivity in ways I cannot live without.
+It guides me in bringing a work to life and I welcome this challenge with the greatest appreciation.

 PERSONAL HISTORY